No One Ever Tells You

-No One Ever Tells You is the third studio album by American actor Seth MacFarlane.
-The album was released on September 30, 2015 through Republic Records.
+No One Ever Tells You is the third studio album by American actor and singer Seth MacFarlane.
+The album was released on September 30, 2015, through Republic Records.
 The album features Frank Sinatra's bassist Chuck Berghofer as well as a 65-piece orchestra.
 The album is the follow-up to MacFarlane's 2014 Christmas album Holiday for Swing.
 Like his two previous albums, No One Ever Tells You was produced and conducted by film and television composer Joel McNeely.
 The album earned MacFarlane a Grammy Award nomination for Best Traditional Pop Vocal Album.

 Background

-The album was recorded during the summer of 2015 in Studio 2 at Abbey Road Studios in London.
-The album was recorded during MacFarlane's promotional tour of Ted 2.
+The album was recorded during the summer of 2015 in Studio 2 at Abbey Road Studios in London during MacFarlane's promotional tour of Ted 2.
 On what attracted him about making this kind of album, MacFarlane stated, "There was a time during the mid-1950s and early 1960s when popular song was stretching its creative boundaries, and experimenting with more ambitious structures and tones.
 During this period, a song set out to really tell a story: not just with the lyric and the vocal, but with the arrangements and orchestral interpretations.
 The songs on this record attempt to do just that."
 Joel McNeely said about the music of the album, "The instrumentation on this record is unusual.
 It is a very small string section, only a few brass and woodwinds.
 But we chose the musicians very carefully.
-These players have an understanding of the long lost style of playing from that era and their understanding of the required extra vibrato, copious dramatic slides and bends brings a stylistic realism to the orchestra almost impossible to achieve these days."
+These players have an understanding of the long-lost style of playing from that era and their understanding of the required extra vibrato, copious dramatic slides and bends brings a stylistic realism to the orchestra almost impossible to achieve these days."
 MacFarlane has initially described the album as being in the style of Frank Sinatra's album In the Wee Small Hours.
 The album's cover art reflects this.